 Image credit: Carpetright; Premoda Ruscello, Rhone Oak laminate, £46.99 m2

-Hard flooring styles, such as vinyl and laminate are a durable and cost-effective solution for kitchens; each with their own specific features and benefits.
+Hard flooring styles, such as vinyl and laminate, are a durable and cost-effective solution for kitchens; each has its specific features and benefits.
 Before selecting a type of kitchen flooring, first take the time to consider the space you are looking to update to avoid mistakes.
 This will help determine suitability and style.

-‘Before purchasing it’s important to look at the detail and whether it is replicating your desired flooring style’s elements.
+‘Before purchasing, it’s important to look at the details and whether it is replicating your desired flooring style’s elements.
 It’s worth visiting a store or ordering samples to ensure you can view each finish and ensure it is in keeping with the rest of your decor and the look you are trying to achieve.’

 4. Working with the wrong paint